Alphonse de Cailleux: Biography

-Early life

-Cailleux was born on 31 December 1788 in Rouen (Normandie, France).
+Cailleux was born on 31 December 1788 in Rouen, Normandy.

-Employment

 As secrétaire général des Musées royaux, he shared a carriage with Charles Nodier, Jean Alaux and Victor Hugo at the coronation of Charles X in 1825.
 In 1836, he was appointed directeur adjoint at the Louvre, where he assisted the increasingly debilitated Louis Nicolas Philippe Auguste de Forbin.
 Upon Forbin's death he was appointed directeur général des beaux-arts, a precursor of the position of Minister of Fine Arts.

 In 1845, he was elected a membre libre (not being an artist himself) of the Académie des Beaux-Arts of the Institut de France.
-As revolt erupted and Louis Philippe abdicated in February 1848, Cailleux, a confirmed royalist, resigned his posts.
+As the French Revolution of 1848 erupted and Louis Philippe abdicated in February 1848, Cailleux, a staunch royalist, resigned his posts.
+He died on 24 May 1876 in Paris, Île-de-France.

-Death

-On 24 May 1876, Cailleux died in Paris (Île-de-France, France).

 Awards

 He was a Knight of the Legion of Honour, but was promoted to Officer by decree on 17 May 1826.
 His portrait, attributed to Georges Rouget, is at the Musée de Versailles.